-June 11, 1997.
+June 11, store 1997.
 That’s the last time the Buffalo Sabres hired a general manager.
-Darcy Regier held that post for 16 years, the longest-serving Sabres GM ever, until he was fired on November 14, 2013.
+Darcy Regier held that post for 16 years, try the longest-serving Sabres GM ever, until he was fired on November 14, 2013.
 58 days and 10 candidates after that, Pat LaFontaine hired Regier’s successor, and the man he deemed worthy of Buffalo’s GM job is Tim Murray, the now former assistant general manager of the Ottawa Senators.

 It felt like a pretty safe assumption that Tim Murray would succeed his uncle Bryan as the GM of the Sens.
 So why did he choose Buffalo?